 Intellectual Property Rights

-Burkina Faso’s legal system offiers protection for intellectual property rights (IPR), including patents, copyrights, trademarks, trade secrets, and semiconductor chip design.
+Burkina Faso’s legal system offers protection for intellectual property rights (IPR), including patents, copyrights, trademarks, trade secrets, and semiconductor chip design.
 In practice, however, government enforcement of IPR law is lax.
-Burkina Faso is a destination point for counterfeit medicines, which can be purchased readily on the street in Ouagadougou and Bobo-Dioulasso.
+Burkina Faso is a destination point for counterfeit medicines, which can be purchased readily in Ouagadougou and Bobo-Dioulasso.

 Burkina Faso is a member of the World Intellectual Property Organization (WIPO) and the African Intellectual Property Organization (AIPO).
 The national investment code guarantees foreign investors the same rights and protection as Burkinabe enterprises for trademarks, patent rights, labels, copyrights, and licenses.
 In 1999, the government ratified both the WIPO Copyrights Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT).
 In 2002, Burkina Faso was one of 30 countries that put the WCT and WPPT treaties into force.
 The government has also issued several decrees and rules to implement the two treaties.